Case facts and the police abuse of power

 At 12.50am, the accused was at a service station putting petrol in the car.
 Police had seen the vehicle stopped at the side of the road a little earlier in the evening so they wanted to satisfy their curiosity and speak with the driver.
-The only way that they could do so was to misuse the powers of random breath test so that they could not only speak with the driver, but also check out the other occupant of the car, find out the names of both person, run some background checks and then allegedly form a reasonable suspicion to search both men and the car.
+The only way that they could do so was to abuse the powers of random breath test so that they could not only speak with the driver, but also check out the other occupant of the car, find out the names of both person, run some background checks and then allegedly form a reasonable suspicion to search both men and the car.

 Police performed the breath test and the client had not had any alcohol to drink.
 Police should have left him alone and gone about their business.
 However, they then demanded his licence, performed a background check, and found that he had a minor criminal record.
-They then purported to exercise their powers under the Law Enforcement Police Responsibilities Act and police searched the men and the car for goods in custody and prohibited drugs
+They then purported to exercise their powers under the Law Enforcement Police Responsibilities Act 2002 (NSW) and police searched the men and the car for goods in custody and prohibited drugs.

 The client had a credit card in his wallet which was not in his name.
 He told police that he found it at his place between the cushions of the couch at home.
 Asked whether he knew the person whose name was on the card, he told them that it was a mate’s card and that he put it in his wallet to give back to him next time he saw him.
 He was issued with a field court attendance notice to attend court.

-Police charges and potential penalties:
+Police charges and potential penalties

 He was charged with Goods In Custody (reasonably expected of being stolen or unlawfully obtained).
 The legislation provides that any person who has any ‘thing’ in his custody, or the custody of another person, or in or on premises belonging to him or not, or who gives custody of any ‘thing’ to a person who is not lawfully entitled to possession the thing which thing may reasonably be suspected of being stolen or otherwise unlawfully obtained, is liable on conviction before the Local Court to imprisonment of up to 6 months and a fine of up to $500 or both.